 - a.
-Students will report to the designated detention room by 2:35 pm and are dismissed at 3:55 pm. - b.
+Students will report to the designated detention room at 2:46 and are dismissed at 5 minutes before the late bus. - b.
 No cell phone use is permitted.
 Students must surrender their cell phones to the Detention Monitor upon entering the room. - c.
 The entire period must be spent working or reading.
 There is no talking, no sleeping, and no eating.
 All school rules are still in effect. - d.
 Lateness and any other time missed will be made up on a two for one basis. - e.
 Students not following the rules or creating a disturbance will be given additional detention and/or in-school-suspension. - f.
 Attendance is taken by the detention supervisor. - g.
 No lavatory passes are to be given and the detention supervisor will handle any emergencies. - h.
 Students who do not report to detention as assigned will be assigned additional consequences.

-7. Detention, In School (ISD)
+7. Detention, In School (ISD) or Lunch Detention

 - a.
 Students are to report to the ALC room for attendance at or before the period bell. - b.
 No cell phone use is permitted.
-Students must surrender their cell phones to the Detention monitor upon entering the room. - c.
+Students must surrender their cell phones to the detention monitor upon entering the room. - c.
 Students are to sit in assigned seats.
-Seating is assigned by the ISD staff person. - d.
-The ISD supervisor will document student attendance, promptness, and behavior. - e.
+Seating is assigned by the ALC staff person. - d.
+The ALC supervisor will document student attendance, promptness, and behavior. - e.
 There is no talking, no sleeping, and no eating (except during lunch).
 All school rules are still in effect. - f.
-Students not following the rules or creating a disturbance may be given an additional day(s) in ISD and/or a possible out-of-school suspension. - g.
-If a student leaves school early his/her ISD time may be made up the next school day.
+Students not following the rules or creating a disturbance may be given an additional day(s) in detention and/or a possible out-of-school suspension. - g.
+If a student leaves school early his/her detention time may be made up the next school day. - h.
+If the student skips Lunch Detention, the amount of time for lunch detention will double until the time is satisfied.